Maurin3/Userscripts/README.md

 # Userscripts

 Some useful userscripts :smirk:

 ## Installation

-1. To install the userscripts, you have to install one of these extension on your browser:
+1. To install the userscripts, you have to install one of these extensions on your browser:
    * [Tampermonkey](https://www.tampermonkey.net/) (Personally, I use this one)
    * [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox only)
    * [Violent Monkey](https://addons.opera.com/en/extensions/details/violent-monkey/) (Opera only)

 2. Install: